 Know what to bring.
 Dress appropriately for the weather and expect to wait outdoors during busier periods such as weekends, statutory and school holidays.
 Bring a swimsuit, towel, water bottle, and mask.
 Eat a snack or meal before you head to the Radium Hot Springs pools as food is not permitted within the facility.
 A locker token is included in single entry fees giving you a safe place to store your belongings.
 During the winter month, the pool decks, outdoor washrooms and outdoor picnic area are closed.

 Keep local COVID-19 Restrictions in mind.
 Before your trip, make sure to check the latest operating procedures at the Radium Hot Springs pools.
 Currently, masks are required within all public indoor spaces in BC for those 5 and older.
 Visitors to the hot springs must wear masks inside the facility and may store them in their lockers while soaking in the pools.
-Vaccine verification is not needed for entry.
+As of December 27, 2021, vaccine verification is required for entry.
 Check for updates here.

 © Parks Canada / Zoya Lynch